-GSIS primarily offers investment management advice through private investment funds (including, without limitation, hedge funds, private equity funds and private equity co-investment funds), and primarily manages direct private investment strategies.
+GSIS, in conjunction with the AIMS team (as defined below), primarily offers investment management advice through private investment funds (including, without limitation, hedge funds, private equity funds and private equity co-investment funds), and primarily manages direct private investment strategies.

 Private investment strategies focus primarily on direct investing through privately negotiated transactions in privately-held companies or assets with growth potential.
-The strategies may also involve investing in public equities and engaging in hedging transactions.
-GSIS manages Advisory Accounts that invest in private investments and GSIS also manages Advisory Accounts that co-invest alongside other Advisory Accounts in single private investments.
+Certain of these strategies also involve investing in public equities and engaging in hedging transactions.
+GSIS, in conjunction with the AIMS team, manages Advisory Accounts that invest in private investments, all of which are either in wind-down mode or past their respective investment periods, and GSIS also manages an Advisory Account established in order to pursue certain co-investment opportunities.